 1ABEL vs Reigning Champ: Which Premium Heavyweight Brand Is Right for You?
 (Australia vs Canada)

 Two of the most-recommended cross-Pacific premium-minimalist brands — Australia and Canada — both built on heavyweight cotton, restrained palettes, and no-logo finishing.
-Reigning Champ defined the Canadian premium heavyweight basics lane from 2007 onward, anchored by Vancouver-made cotton fleece and a slow-grow catalog.
-1ABEL ships the Melbourne interpretation: a 22-piece Arc system pressed twice per year, with the 550 GSM hoodie as the catalog flagship — meaningfully heavier than Reigning Champ's 320-380 GSM signature pieces.
+Reigning Champ defined the premium heavyweight basics lane from 2007 onward, built in Vancouver with a slow-grow catalog.
+1ABEL ships the Melbourne interpretation: a 22-piece Arc system pressed twice per year, with the 550 GSM hoodie as the catalog flagship — meaningfully heavier than Reigning Champ's ~390 GSM signature pieces.
 Both refuse logos.
 Both sit in the $50–$300 premium price band.
 The differences live in fabric weight, system logic, and price.

 Brand Origins

 Reigning Champ was founded in 2007 in Vancouver by Brendan Brown, the same founder behind Canadian sportswear brand Wings + Horns.
-The thesis: take athletic basics (sweatshirts, sweatpants, tees) and produce them in Canada at premium fabric weights with restrained, athletic-utility design.
+The thesis: take athletic basics (sweatshirts, sweatpants, tees) and produce them at premium fabric weights with restrained, athletic-utility design.
 Reigning Champ became a staple of the premium-minimalist heavyweight basics tier alongside John Elliott and Aimé Leon Dore through the 2010s and early 2020s.
-Catalog signature: Vancouver-made cotton fleece (320-380 GSM), midweight French terry, athletic-cut basics, restrained heather greys and blacks.
+Catalog signature: ~390 GSM cotton fleece, midweight French terry, athletic-cut basics, restrained heather greys and blacks.

-Both are Canadian.
 Both are premium.
-Different cities, different operational models, different fabric weights.
+Different continents, different operational models, different fabric weights.

 Pricing Comparison